 A recognized public service, it is intended to receive, acquire, restore, preserve and exhibit artworks to the public and give artists the opportunity to meet and work together.

-Today the Maeght family continues and maintains this spirit.
+Today the Maeght family with the help of the Conseil d’Administration continues and maintains this spirit.
 Adrien Maeght chairs the Board of Directors of the Foundation that brings together personalities, representatives of state and national museums and members of the Maeght family.
 Olivier Kaeppelin is the director.
 In 2014, the Maeght Foundation celebrated its fiftieth anniversary.